JoshuaRamayrat/independent-study/README.md

 # independent-study
-notes and exercises.
+It's unfinished but the folders contain notes and exercises to books that I'm going through.

-I'm using this repository as "proof of work" for books that I'm going through
+The subjects consist of Computer Science, Manufacturing, and Mechatronics topics.